9 Best Forex Brokers in Australia for 2025

 Pros

-• Wide array of trading markets, including forex, commodities, and cryptocurrencies
+• Wide array of securities

-• Competitive spreads and zero commission on forex trading
+• Zero commission on forex trading

 • Comprehensive customer support options

-• Robust educational resources and market analysis tools
+• Robust educational resources

 • Regulated by ASIC in Australia